pactflow/ci-cd-workshop/setup_ci/03_setup_repositories_and_builds.md

     1. Choose "All" or select the "example-consumer" and "example-provider" repositories.
     1. When your screen updates, you should see a list of repositories under "GitHub Apps Integration ".
 Click on the example-consumer item, and it will take you to the Travis build page.
     1. Click on "More options" > "Trigger build" > "Trigger custom build".
-The build will fail with an authentication error when it tries to publish the pact!
-That's expected.
+The build will fail with an authentication error when it tries to publish the pact - that's expected.
 We need to update the environment variables to point it at your new Pactflow account.
-1. Clone your forked example repositories on to your local machine.

-    ```
-    git clone git@github.com:<YOUR_GITHUB_USERNAME>/example-consumer.git
-    git clone git@github.com:<YOUR_GITHUB_USERNAME>/example-provider.git
-    ```

 [Next](./04_configure_consumer_and_provider.md)